Hybrid bikes seek to offer the best combination of the mountain bike and a road bike at an affordable price. Hybrid bikes are great for:

 Trek FX Hybrid Bike

 Trek offer quite a wide range of hybrid bikes with a close range of models.
-The Trek 7.0 retails at just over £300.
+If you want a cheaper type of hybrid bike.
+The Trek 8.1 2014 retails at just over £350.
 It includes the combination of FX Alpha white Aluminium frame and a straight steel fork.
 This is an excellent all rounder offering good value for money and gives everything most commuters would be looking for in a relatively short commute or a bit of leisure riding.
 Comes with upright riding position and 700cc wheels, so is quite speedy for a hybrid bike.
 Comes in a stylish metallic black finish.
 However, it does end up looking like the Specialised Sirius and many other Hybrid bikes on the market.

 There are several upgrades available, for example, the Trek 7.1 FX at an extra £60.
 The Trek 7.3 with Disc brake retails at just over £500